vishallalge/DevOps-by-abhishek-veeramalla/README.md

     - Design
     - Develop
     - Test
-- standards of SDLC :-
+- Standerd of SDLC :-
     - Planning -> understand the requirement of the customers.
     - Defining -> documenting the things that we want
     - Designing -> focus on high level design (HLD) and low level design (LLD).